Welcome, New Students!

-Thank you for visiting the Christendom College Student Life Orientation Website!
+Thank you for visiting the Christendom College Student Life Orientation page!

-This website has been designed to assist you as you prepare for your transition to Christendom.
+This page has been designed to assist you as you prepare for your transition to Christendom.
 You will be able to view information and forms contained in the Orientation Guide which was sent to your home.
-Also, don't hesitate to contact us if you have any questions or comments by filling out the form below.
+Also, don’t hesitate to contact us if you have any questions or comments by filling out the form below.
 Our Student Life Assistants will do their best to answer your questions and assist you with your preparations.
-We hope this website is informative and helpful as you embark on your journey at Christendom College!
-We look forward to meeting you in January.
+We hope this page is informative and helpful as you embark on your journey at Christendom College!
+We look forward to meeting you in August.

 Before You Arrive

 Be sure that you have read the entire Orientation Packet sent to you in the mail and that you have completed and returned all necessary forms.

 You can download the orientation packet and/or its forms individually by clicking on the links below.